310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% endbubble %}

 {% bubble Shinobu %}
-I am not a little kid!
+I'm not a little kid!
 Everyone has gone ahead of us.
 We have to hurry over, or we will be left behind!
 {% endbubble %}

 {% bubble Mao %}
 Ahaha.
 Yeah, it was surprising to find out that the festival is closing earlier than usual.
 If we don’t make it in time, we won’t be able to catch the stalls open.
 That’s probably why they’re rushing so much.

-Anyway… I know I said all that stuff earlier, but honestly… I'm worried about the work I left behind.
+Anyway… I know I said all that stuff earlier, but…

+Honestly, I'm worried about the work I left behind.
 I'm thinking of quickly zipping through the festival and going right back to school.
 {% endbubble %}

 {% bubble Shinobu %}
 Huh!?
 We are going to deepen our bonds, are we not!?
-Let us have fun to the very end!
+Let's have fun to the very end!
 If you are not here, who knows when the mood might go down again…!
 {% endbubble %}

 {% bubble Mao %}